Pjmcnally/PowerShellWordle/README.md

 ## Current Status

-Current goal is to create the module and write the Select-Word function.
+Current goal is to write the Read-Guess function.